 A focus on Millers Run has been ongoing.
-Loyalsock Township has a more stringent stormwater ordinance for the Millers Run watershed, requiring reductions in the 1-year and 10-year post-construction stormwater runoff rates.
+Loyalsock Township has a more stringent stormwater ordinance requiring reductions in the 1-year and 10-year post-construction stormwater runoff rates.

 MCM #6: GOOD HOUSEKEEPING - to guide and train all regular employees at the Joint MS4s in pollution prevention and good housekeeping techniques.
 The Joint MS4s are: